ArtyomKr/js-styled-form/README.md

 ## Notes
 I modified server.js to add server validation error to one of the fields.
-See the following commit: 6686115
+See this [commit](https://github.com/ArtyomKr/js-styled-form/commit/66861153d4783f5f574a015bfeb37a3811105bbc)

 # Installation